w12rr/suml/kedro-suml/docs/source/index.rst

-.. kedro_suml documentation master file, created by sphinx-quickstart.
+.. carpriceprediction documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to project kedro_suml's API docs!
+Welcome to project carpriceprediction's API docs!
 =============================================

 .. toctree::